arashsarmadi/2021sp-final-project-arashsarmadi/docs/_sources/introduction/index.rst.txt

 Advanced Python Solutions
 ===========================

-Below concepts are used to develop this project based on the learnings from CSCI-E29 course:
+Below concepts are used to develop this project based on the learnings from the  CSCI-E29 course:

 - Luigi